dagargo/emu3fs/README.md

 Simply run `make && sudo make install && sudo depmod`.
 Note that you will need the Linux kernel headers to compile the module.

+As emu3fs is outside the kernel tree, the `master` branch should not be used at when compiling.
+Instead, the tag matching the kernel version the module is going be compiled against to should be ckecked out.
+If there is not a tag for such version, the closest ones might work as the API could be the same.

 ## Usage

 Once the module is inserted into the kernel (you might use `sudo modprobe emu3_fs` for this), you can mount the devices.
 You have 2 options here.